beejjorgensen/bgc/src/bgc_part_0700_structs.md

 The arrow operator helps refer to fields in pointers to `struct`s.

-So when accessing fields. when do we use dot and when do we use arrow?
+So when accessing fields, when do we use dot and when do we use arrow?

 * If you have a `struct`, use dot (`.`).
 * If you have a pointer to a `struct`, use arrow (`->`).